danial880/Neural_architecture_search/README.md

 ## Configuration
 The configuration file is created as the [config.yaml](./config.yaml) is contains the following fields.

-*   dataset_to_run: 'name of the dataset'
+*   dataset_to_run: name of the dataset
-*   datasets: ' contains the paremeters of the datasets
+*   datasets:  contains the paremeters of the datasets

 Here in the configuration we need to specify dataset name to search the model architecture.
 The list of dataset is as folliwing `</DTD, ST10, CIFAR100, Food101 and Flower102/>` objects.